Lacunzo/RoR2Randomizer/RoR2Randomizer/README.md

   * Twisted Scavengers can now be randomized.
   * Fixed Aurelionite not spawning during Mithrix fight if Mithrix randomizer is enabled

+* Projectile Randomizer:
+  * Disabled randomization of the Egocentrism projectile.
+    * This will be re-enabled again at some point in the future, but I just can't deal with this edge case right now.

 **0.3.4 Changes:**

 * Boss Randomizer: